“When something like this happens, we don’t know what’s going on, how to behave,” Michalowska said.

 The recommendations in the calculator must be adjusted to suit your own tastes and the availability of foods.

 The calculator is based on the specific meal plan developed by Michalowska.
 Those daily eating plans are plant-based with little meat included.
 They rely heavily on eggs, for example, as a protein source.
 So, while she might recommend that three people need 45 eggs for a 14-day period — about one egg a day per person — if your family gets its protein from another source, you may require fewer eggs.
-Also, because there is a shortage of eggs right now, substituting other sources of lean protein, such as chicken breasts or tofu, may be required.
+Also, in some instances, like when there was an egg shortage earlier in 2020, substituting other sources of lean protein, such as chicken breasts or tofu, may be required or desired.

 “You’ll be surprised at how little you need, even for 14 days,” she said, stressing that the team also wanted to discourage hoarding.